Venue: The Curve - William Street, Slough, Berkshire, SL1 1XY

 2.08 Slough: MRT Phase 1 – completed.

 2.09.1 Sustainable Transport NCN 422 – update noted.
-Work was substantially complete.
+The works were almost completed.

 2.09.2 Sustainable Transport A4 Cycle Route with Bucks – completed.

 2.11 and 2.12 Reading: South Reading MRT phases 1 and 2 – update noted.
-Phase 1 was complete and Phase 2 was in construction and nearing completion.
+The scheme was almost completed.

 2.13 Wokingham: Thames Valley Park & Ride (previously called 2.13 Reading: Eastern Park & Ride) – update noted.